modeling-computation/ICUmodeling/README.md

 Link to the paper:

 ## Code Description
-This repository contains the code and data for the paper "Effective strategies for managing intensive care unit bed capacity during the COVID-19 pandemic".
+This repository contains the code and data for the paper "Modeling-based strategies for ICU-bed management during the COVID-19 pandemic".

 ### 1. Data and Parameters Overview